aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/aptos_token.md

 # Module `0x4::aptos_token`

-This defines a minimally viable token for no-code solutions akin the the original token at 0x3::token module.
+This defines a minimally viable token for no-code solutions akin to the original token at 0x3::token module.
 The key features are:
 * Base token and collection features